TechTurf-ops/BestBuy-GPU-Buyer/README.md

 2. Add this script to Tampermonkey.
 3. Navigate to an Best Buy and let the script handle stock monitoring!
 ## Dependencies
 - Sign in to your Best Buy account.
-(Some products need you to be signed in to your account to buy)
+(Some products need you to be signed in to your account to purchase the product)
 ## Disclaimer
 This script is for **educational purposes** only.
 Use it responsibly and ensure compliance with website terms of service.